Tarkio College

 Tarkio College was a college that operated in Tarkio, Missouri, from 1883 to 1992.
 The institution was supported by the United Presbyterian Church in the United States of America, followed by the Presbyterian Church (USA).

-It was closed after filing for bankruptcy protection in 1991 and then was reopened in 2012 as a continuing education institution for professionals.
+It was closed after filing for bankruptcy protection in 1991 and then was reopened in 2019 as Tarkio Technology Institute, a continuing education institution for professionals.

 History

+The original building for what became Tarkio College was built by residents of Tarkio two years after the founding of the town to be the new courthouse to replace Rock Port.
+This proved premature because in an 1883 vote, the county voted to keep the county seat where it was.
+The new, empty building was then decided to be used as a college, and Tarkio Valley College and Normal Institute was founded.

 Samuel C. Marshall was the first president and William E. Walker served as the last president.

 The Tarkio College mascot was the owl.
 The school colors were purple and white, and the college's motto, often attributed to its founder, wealthy farmer David Rankin, was "Set Fire, Tarkio!"

+The average enrollment in the 1930s was 250 students.

 One of the school's most famous structures was the Mule Barn Theatre, an octagon-shaped structure used originally to house mules.
 It was on the National Register of Historic Places but was destroyed by fire in 1989.

 After Tarkio College closed, the library books were purchased by and moved to Lancaster Bible College, Lancaster, Pennsylvania.
 There were also several attempts to find alternative uses for the property, including early discussions about the possible founding of a new institution, Tarkio Valley College.
 Initially, Youth Services International, Inc. operated Tarkio Academy, a residential and community-based educational program for juveniles between 1995 and 2004.
 North Central Missouri College and Linn State College (called State Technical College of Missouri since July 2014) in Linn, Missouri, then announced an exploration of options for a new jointly operated technical college in early 2006.
 This was soon followed by reports that the property would become the Midwest Institute of Energy, a private college.
 The institute missed its planned opening of 2009.